sergioclemente/WorkoutPlanner/README.md

 -- navigator.registerProtocolHandler("web+wp", "http://<url>/?wh=%s", "Workout Planner handler");

 # Bugs/Feature requests
-- Can we add a "hint" for * intervals so that it computes IF better?

 Server
 * Refactor validation of parameters on server.js (params.w && params.ftp && params.tpace ...)